aaltogamers/AG_web/src/content/events/ag-tft-tournament.md

   Join us on the 25th of February on AG Discord for epic battles and/or total wipes, tons of fun moments and of course, interesting prizes for the best strategists 🔥

-  Sign up [here](https://forms.gle/segTT4Xfgrt4PHsy8) until before 23.02. to secure your spot in the tournament.
+  Sign up [here](https://forms.gle/segTT4Xfgrt4PHsy8) before 23.02. to secure your spot in the tournament.

   All skill levels, all team comps, all off-meta strategies welcome!
 See you there 💥